divvun/DivvunPublicTenders/GUITextAnalyser.md

     * it should be possible to copy the displayed analysis in a suitable format (specified in the app settings), so that one can easily paste it into other applications, e.g. when writing academic papers
-* analysers/processing pipelines (one pr language) should be automatically updated via the Páhkat repository
+* analysers/processing pipelines (one per language) should be automatically updated via the Páhkat repository
     * does this mean that we need/want a Páhkat client for Linux?
 Or could it be embedded in the GUI app if this is the only use case for Páhkat on Linux?